sonalsatpute/shoping-cart-discount-calculator-java/README.md

 the program

 # Assumption
-- All inputs are valid
+- All inputs are valid and Purchase amount is always of type long :P
-- Slabs Configuration is valid
+- Slabs Configuration are valid